Gabe Giro

 The Middle Path Most Founders Miss

-The answer for most early-stage founders isn’t either/or — it’s fractional now, full-time later, with a deliberate handover.
+The answer for most early-stage founders isn't either/or, it's fractional now, full-time later, with a deliberate handover.
 A good fractional CTO should actively work themselves out of the role by hiring or growing your future full-time CTO.
-That handover usually takes 6–18 months.
+That handover usually takes 6 to 18 months.